MihaelaBr/portfolio/index.md

 topics, some that have a special focus on the urban and natural environment, and also a few that include personal interests like music and movies.

-My strenghts are SQL, Databases, LookML and vizualisations in most of the Business Intelligence and Geo Information Systems tools but I also enjoy working on improving my Python programming, ETL/ELT and pipeline building skills as well.
+My strenghts are SQL, Cloud DWH, Dashboards and Visualisations in most of the Business Intelligence and Geo Information Systems tools.
+I enjoy very much working on improving my Python programming, ETL/ELT pipeline building skills as well.